Energy Efficiency for Water Utilities

 Paying for Energy Efficiency Improvements

 - EPA's Clean Water and Drinking Water State Revolving Funds are important sources of financing for wastewater and drinking water infrastructure.
 Equipment upgrades to improve energy efficiency and reduce energy use are eligible for funding from these programs.

-- Database of State Incentives for Renewables and Efficiency (DSIRE) Exit - A comprehensive source of information on state, local, utility, and federal incentives and policies that promote renewable energy and energy efficiency.
+- Database of State Incentives for Renewables and Efficiency (DSIRE) - A comprehensive source of information on state, local, utility, and federal incentives and policies that promote renewable energy and energy efficiency.
 Established in 1995, DSIRE is an ongoing project of the North Carolina Solar Center and the Interstate Renewable Energy Council, funded by the U.S. Department of Energy.